 Thinking of booking last minute?
 Here's what you need to know.

-We know, it's been a whirlwind summer of FCDO announcements about where you can and can't go (whoever says the word 'unprecedented' first has to get in the first round of drinks!).
-The days of planning your holiday well in advance may be gone, for now, but that doesn't mean grabbing some late summer sun or a winter getaway are off the cards.
-Now, last-minute is king, you can find some excellent flight deals out there and the world is still happy to see you - so if you're thinking about booking your holiday last minute here's what you need to know.
+We know, 2020 was a whirlwind of FCDO announcements about where you could and couldn't go (whoever says the word 'unprecedented' first has to get in the first round of drinks!).
+We recommend planning ahead for the summer to open up again later this year - but if you want to leave it to the last minute (again!), here's how.
+The world is still happy to see you - so if you're thinking about booking your holiday last minute here's what you need to know.

 Do your research